Harlock123/DirOpusReImagined/README.md

 The `<ToolTip></ToolTip>` Parameter is the text that will appear when the mouse hovers over the button for a few seconds

+The configuration file contains a section called `<DrivePresets></DrivePresets>` that allows one to define a set of hardcoded path specifications to be loaded into the LEFT and RIGHT panels.
+The buttons for this functionality are located in the interface between the left and right panels.
+Set as block of 10 buttons seperated between each panel.
+5 dedicated to the LEFT and 5 to the RIGHT panel.
+The panels button tuples are numbered from 1 to 5.
+The first button set at the top is number 1 and the bottom set is number 5.

+Each button is defined between a `<DrivePreset></DrivePreset>` tag.
+The `<Order></Order>` tag is used to define the order of the button in the panel.
+The `<Name></Name>` tag is used to define the text that will appear on the button. care should be taken to ensure that the text is not too long as it will be truncated if it does not fit on the button.
+The `<Path></Path>` Specifier is the path that will be loaded into the panel when the button is clicked.
+There are a number of special variables that can be used in the path specification.
+- $HOME - The users home directory
+- $ROOT - The root directory of the system (usually C:\ on Windows, / on Linux and MacOS)
+- $DESKTOP - The users desktop directory
+- $DOCUMENTS - The users documents directory
+- $PICTURES - The users pictures directory

 ## Building